giovannager/giovannager/README.md

 # 👋 Hi, I’m Giovanna

 Hello!
-My name is Giovanna and I'm a Second Year computer science student and McMaster University that loves learning.
+My name is Giovanna and I'm a Second Year computer science student and McMaster University that loves learning :)

 ### About me:
 - 👀 I’m interested in graphics, game development, UI/UX design, art, and music